sandbach/bsl-gcse/README.md

 This is an [Anki](https://docs.ankiweb.net) deck of British Sign Language (BSL) signs, based on the [GCSE vocabulary](https://www.signbsl.com/gcse-vocabulary) section of [SignBSL.com](https://www.signbsl.com/).

-If all you need is the deck itself, that can be found at <./BSL GCSE.apkg>.
+If all you need is the deck itself, that can be found at [BSL GCSE.apkg](./BSL GCSE.apkg).

 ## How it works